High Country Horse Treks

 Picture

-Newly arrived here little Syd is rather refined in his enjoyment of the water.
+Newly arrived here little Syd [ From Sydenham ] is rather refined in his enjoyment of the water.
 He just comes, loose, on any ride he fancies joining, and when we arrive at any deep water hole he just sets off and swims round and round until refreshed.
 The first time he did it some of the bigger horses were somewhat startled, he literally swum rings round them.

 Picture